openfaas/openfaas.github.io/_posts/2020-01-14-birthday-teamserverless.md

 ---

-We celebrated our 3rd Birthday with a special TeamServerless webinar for the community and a SWAG contest
+I look back over the past 3 years as we celebrate the OpenFaaS birthday again and look to the future

 ## We're 3!

 I started OpenFaaS with [a single commit back in 2016](https://github.com/openfaas/faas/commit/d94cfeb660705028b6c101412a03519a8164712d).
 Since its inception the community of users and contributors has grown at a steady rate.
 Join me in this blog post to celebrate the 3rd birthday of OpenFaaS.
-I'll give a short history of the project, share the recording of our online webinar for the community and share the winners of our SWAG contest.
+I'll give a short history of the project, share our online celebration, talk about the future and congratulate the SWAG contest winners.
+You'll also get a few links at the end on how to get involved in time for our next birthday.

 ![](/images/2020-01-14-birthday-teamserverless/stats.jpg)